resources

 • Review current year’s LAND Trust plan, data, expenditures, and review if on course or if amendments are necessary.

 • Review current year’s LAND Trust plan, data, expenditures, and review if on course or if amendments are necessary.
-Submit necessary amendments
+Submit necessary amendments.

-• Review Positive Behavior Plan.
+• Review Positive Behavior Plan; prepare to submit.

 • Signature page confirmed and signed at meeting where approval is passed.